-Sustainability matter Time horizon Description Corporate culture Actual negative impact (OO) short-term Unethical behavior or behavior that is not consistent with the values of the A - Group can result in employees not feeling comfortable in their work environment or can lead to health problems.
-Actual positive impact (OO) al positive impact (OO) short-term The A1 Group's corporate culture, which is based or and behaviors, strengthens the sense of belonging personal and professional development.
-Protection of whistleblowers Actual positive impact (OO, VC) ctual positive impact (OO, VC) short-term The A1 Group protects external and internal whis contributes to higher transparency and ethical be Management of relationships with suppliers, ir cluding payment practi ces Actual positive impact (VC) short-term The A1 Group relies on diligent supplier management that builds stable and trustworthy partnerships, guarantees reliable and secure purchasing processes, and ensures that payment terms are met.
-Corruption and bribery - prevention and detec tion including training Actual positive impact (00) Data privacy (entity-specific material matter) Actual negative impact (OO, VC) short-term Data breaches can result in damage to mental and/or physical health, for example through loss of identity, discrimination or harassment.
-Actual positive impact (OO, VC) short-term Thanks to the A1 Group's internal guidelines and processes, customers can be confident that their fundamental right to data privacy will be upheld.
-Risk (OO) short-term Data privacy violations can lead to penalties, loss of trust, and loss of reputation.
+Sustainability matter Time horizon Description Corporate culture Actual negative impact (OO) short-term Unethical behavior or behavior that is not consistent with the values of the A1 Group can result in employees not feeling comfortable in their work environment or can lead to health problems.
+Actual positive impact (OO) short-term The A1 Group's corporate culture, which is based on shared values, norms, and behaviors, strengthens the sense of belonging and can improve personal and professional development.
+Protection of whistleblowers Actual positive impact (OO, VC) short-term The A1 Group protects external and internal whistleblowers and thus contributes to higher transparency and ethical behavior.
+Management of relationships with suppliers, including payment practi ces Actual positive impact (VC) short-term The A1 Group relies on diligent supplier management that builds stable and trustworthy partnerships, guarantees reliable and secure purchasing processes, and ensures that payment terms are met.
+Corruption and bribery - prevention and dete ction including training Actual positive impact (00) short-term The A1 Group ensures proper ethical behavior through mandatory training for all employees - this is also in the public interest.
+Data privacy (entity-specific material matter) Actual negative impact (OO, VC) short-term Data breaches can result in damage to mental and/or physical health, for example through loss of identity, discrimination or harassment.
+Actual positive impact (00, VC) short-term Thanks to the A1 Group's internal guidelines and processes, customers can be confident that their fundamental right to data privacy will be upheld.
+Risk (00) short-term Data privacy violations can lead to penalties, loss of trust, and loss of reputation.

-00 = own operation
+OO = own operation